woodcrest-university/community-charter/code-of-conduct.md

 When engaging in combat or conflict-related roleplay, use appropriate tools and systems to determine outcomes fairly.
 Avoid god-modding or power-gaming to maintain a balance and respect for all participants.

 If exploring mature themes or storylines, do so with sensitivity, consent, and appropriate content warnings.
 Be mindful of the potential impact on others and provide clear indicators or opt-in mechanisms for those who wish to engage.

+As all characters in Woodcrest are portrayed as adults, ensure that your roleplay interactions and themes are appropriate for an adult audience.
+The depiction of underage characters or storylines involving the exploitation of minors is strictly forbidden.

 ### Respect Privacy and Personal Boundaries